Functions, Working Principles and Applications of Soil pH Sensors

 Part 1: What is a soil pH sensor?

-A soil pH sensor is an instrument that measures the pH levels of soil.
-It functions by detecting the concentration of hydrogen ions (H+) within the soil through the insertion of electrodes.
-The pH level directly links to the hydrogen ion concentration, indicating whether the soil is acidic or alkaline.
+A soil pH sensor is a tool that measures the pH levels of soil.
+It detects hydrogen ions (H+) in the soil with electrodes.
+The pH level shows the amount of hydrogen ion activity present.
+This shows if the soil is acidic or basic.

-The pH scale goes from 0 to 14.
-Values below 7 show acidity, while values above 7 indicate alkalinity.
-This sensor can detect pH levels from about 0 to 14.
+The pH scale ranges from 0 to 14.
+Values below 7 show acidity.
+Values above 7 show alkalinity.
+This sensor detects pH levels from 0 to 14.
 It sends an electrical signal that matches the pH level.

-The sensor changes these readings into electrical signals.
-It sends them to users or farm management systems for quick monitoring and evaluation.
+The sensor turns these readings into electrical signals.
+It sends them to users or farm management systems for quick checks and evaluation.

 part 2: Operational principles of soil pH sensors